NYCReview

 The lettuce is basically just a delivery mechanism to get cheese, black pepper, and thick pecorino dressing to your mouth.
 Fortunately, those things are delicious.

-Rezdôra review image
+Rezdôra image

 Spaghettoni